Milliman-PRM/Milliman-Access-Portal/Documentation/UserGuide_Video_Scripts/ContentPublishing.md

 We are going to go through and ensure the proper report was updated and then press Approve for republishing the new content.

 ## Deleting Content Items

+To delete a content item, click on the red trash can icon on the content card.
+[Pop up: Must fill in your password to delete the content item.
+There cannot be users associated with the content item when deleting.]